Vlad-Shcherbina/tbd-playground/README.md

  - pip install nose
  - TODO

 Root of this repository should be in `PYTHONPATH`, because imports of our modules are absolute (`from production import utils`).
 There are several ways to achieve that:
   - add project path to the environment variable (before the contest, don't forget to change path from `tbd-playground` to the actual repository; same for other methods)
   - add file `<python installation or venv>/site-packages/tbd.pth` whose content is a single line with project path
   - configure your favorite IDE appropriately
   - run scripts as `python3 -m production.some_script` instead of `python3 production/some_script.py`, then the location of package `production` will be automatically added to `PYTHONPATH`.

 In the code, don't rely on current directory to fetch assets.
 There will be something like `utils.get_data_dir()`.

+To avoid forgetting running tests before push, consider setting up git hook (see `git_hooks/`).